Trademark Registration Service

 of Information

-Our legal experts are well-versed in the Data Privacy Act.
-We apply robust data protection measures throughout every stage of our trademark registration services to safeguard your trust and security.
+Our legal experts are well-versed in the Data Privacy Act (DPA).
+We apply robust data protection measures throughout every stage of our trademark registration and maintenance services to safeguard your trust and security.

 As legally defined, a “mark” is any visible sign capable of distinguishing the goods (trademark) or services (service mark) of an enterprise and includes a stamped or marked container of goods.
 The marks that may be registered as trademarks include word marks, figurative marks, figurative marks with words, 3D marks, and stamped or marked containers of goods.
 The law provides businesses with the legal framework to secure and enforce their rights over their trademarks and intellectual property.